alimono/Parking-Spotz/README.md

 ### Getting started

 - To view, run and use this API, please download this repository to your local machine using `git clone` and the URL.
 - Open up your code editor and ensure that you are in the correct working directory for this project locally.
-In your terminal type `cd Assignment4` or the local file path for this project.
+In your terminal type `cd Parking-Spotz` or the local file path for this project.

 ### Prerequisites